jacebrowning/memegen/README.md

 Some memes come in multiple forms, which can be selected via `?style=<style>`.

-For example, these are two styles provided by the <https://api.memegen.link/templates/ds>:
+For example, the <https://api.memegen.link/templates/ds> template provides these styles:

 |                   `/images/ds.png`                    |                   `/images/ds.png?style=maga`                    |
 | :---------------------------------------------------: | :--------------------------------------------------------------: |